subratamondal1/FastAi-Vision/README.md

 # FASTAI COMPUTER VISION

-## PROJECT1: DEEP LEARNING PET CLASSIFIER FOR OXFORD-IIIT PET DATASET
+## P1: 🐶🐱DEEP LEARNING PET CLASSIFIER FOR OXFORD-IIIT PET DATASET🐕🐈

 ### Project Description
 In this deep learning project, we have developed a sophisticated pet image classifier using the state-of-the-art Fastai framework.
 Our goal was to accurately classify pet images into 37 distinct categories, representing various breeds.
 We utilized the challenging Oxford-IIIT Pet Dataset, which contains a diverse set of pet images with complex variations in scale, pose, and lighting.